QED-92/cyber-security/modules/incident-handling/incident-handling_notes.md

 ## Detection and Analysis

-The detection and analysis stage involves all aspects of detecting incidents.
+The detection and analysis stage involves all aspects of detecting and investigating incidents.

+### Detection

 Incidents are usually detected through alerts from various security systems, such as:

 - Firewalls
 - EDR
 - IDS/IPS
 - SIEM

-Detection capabilities should be designed in levels, depending on where it occurs in the network:
+Detection capabilities should be categorized in levels, depending on where it occurs in the network:

 - Network Perimeter Level
     - Firewalls, DMZ, Internet facing IDS/IPS